Click here for the Baja Experts!

 South east of town, on the south end of the bay, left turn off the main road at signs.

-Very nice beaches, somewhat exposed to prevailing north west winds.
+Very nice beaches, somewhat exposed to prevailing north winds.

 • BEACHES SOUTH